libp2p/specs/identify/README.md

 Example value: `/my-network/0.1.0`.

+Implementations should discard non-ASCII characters and trim the string to 64 characters.

 ### agentVersion

 This is a free-form string, identifying the implementation of the peer.
 The usual format is `agent-name/version`, where `agent-name` is the name of the program or library and `version` is its semantic version.

+Implementations should discard non-ASCII characters and trim the string to 64 characters.

 ### publicKey